Lead routing for small teams

 Common routing rules

-3. #3 IF Property Type equals Commercial #commercial-desk
+3. #3 When Property Type equals Commercial → send to #commercial-desk

 High-budget leads bypass the general queue and land in front of a senior agent within seconds.
 Commercial enquiries get their own desk.
 City-based teams only see what's theirs.